NextronSystems/asgard-manual/administration/group-scan.rst

    Scan Control – Create Group Scan

 As with the single scans, various parameters can be set.
-Aside from the already mentioned parameters, the following parameters can be set:
+Aside from the already mentioned parameters, you can also configure the following:

 .. list-table::
    :header-rows: 1
-   :widths: 20, 80
+   :widths: 25 75

    * - Parameter
      - Value
    * - **Description**
-     - Freely selectable name for the group scan.
+     - Freely selectable and optional name for the group scan
    * - **Scan Target**
-     - Here you can define which assets will be assigned the group scan.
+     - Define which assets should be scanned with this group scan.
        You can either use the ``Simple`` target option, which uses labels, or you can use the ``Advanced`` target options, which makes use of labels or the ASGARD Search Query.
 Leaving this option empty will scan all assets.
+   * - **Expires**
+     - After this time frame, no scan orders will be issued to the connected agents.
+   * - **Scheduled Start**
+     - Select a date for a scheduled start of the scan.
    * - **Limit**
-     - ASGARD will not send additional scans to the agents when the client limit is reached.
+     - This specifies the maximum scans this group scan is assigning.
+Once the limit is reached, no more scans will be issued.
 Therefore you need to set a limit higher than the number of hosts you want to scan or enter ``0`` for no limit.
 If you are using MASTER ASGARD, this limit is applied on each single selected ASGARD.
    * - **Rate**
-     - The number of scans per minute that are issued by ASGARD.
-This is where the network load can be controlled.
-Additionally, it is recommended to use this parameter in virtualized and oversubscribed environments in order to limit the number of parallel scans on your endpoints.
+     - The rate at which new scans are being issued by the ASGARD.
+You can control network load with this option, since a scan also means that the asset needs to download THOR from the ASGARD.
+We recommend to use this parameter in virtualized and oversubscribed environments in order to limit the number of parallel scans on your endpoints.
-   * - **Expires**
+   * - **Max.
+Concurrent Scans**
-     - After this time frame, no scan orders will be issued to the connected agents.
+     - Limits the number of concurrent scans running at once.
+When the limit is reached, no new scans will be started until one of the running scans is completed or failed.
-   * - **Scheduled Start**
+   * - **Max.
+Runtime**
-     - Select a date for a scheduled start of the scan.

-After the group scan has been ``Saved`` or ``Saved and Started``, you will automatically be forwarded to the list of grouped scans.
+     - A started scan is cancelled after exceeding the maximum runtime.
+This is used to stop any hanging/unresponsive scans.

+Once you are done configuring your group scan, you can either **Add the Group Scan** or **Add and Activate the Group Scan**.
+Only adding the group scan without activating it will "park" it until it has been activated - at which point scans will be issued.

 List of all Group Scans
 ~~~~~~~~~~~~~~~~~~~~~~~